Macros

 return <div>{modelValue.value}</div>

-- If using generics to define slots, all slots will be optional.
+When using generics to define slots, all slots are treated as optional.

 tsx